Published by Christina Riley. Last Updated on February 27, 2024.

 We’ve driven every mile of this interstate in NC and understand that this road can be frustrating and is not everyone’s favorite.
 However, we also acknowledge its importance in connecting the state from east to west.

-We created this guide as an homage to I-40 and focused on each of the 17 counties and their towns and cities that the road cuts through.
+We created this guide as an homage to Route 40 North Carolina and focused on each of the 17 counties and their towns and cities that the road cuts through.
 There aren’t many attractions immediately off the interstate in a few places, but there are at least a few adventures worth extending your driving time.

 Because I-40 also intersects with a few major interstates, we’ll include some quick stops off them, too.
-But, above all, our goal for this guide is to keep these I-40 exits in North Carolina THE ones that you’ll want to stop for, no matter where you’re headed.
+But, above all, our goal for this guide is to keep these Highway 40 exits in North Carolina THE ones that you’ll want to stop for, no matter where you’re headed.

 Here’s how we’ve broken down this guide:

-- I-40 Exits in North Carolina (Western): Mile Marker 0 to Exit 138.
+- Western NC I-40 Exits: Mile Marker 0 to Exit 138.
 You’ll pass through Asheville before traveling through the mountains of McDowell and Burke counties.
 We’ve also included one exit on the Tennessee side of the border, which leads to an excellent waterfall.
 Note that it is not included in the count of 63 I-40 exits in NC.

-- I-40 Exits in North Carolina (Central): Exit 141 to 306.
+- Central NC I-40 Exits: Exit 141 to 306.
 This section takes you through the cities of Winston-Salem and Greensboro in the Piedmont Triad and Durham and Raleigh in the Research Triangle.

-- I-40 Exits in North Carolina (Eastern): Exit 309 to Mile Marker 423 in Wilmington.
-Some of these I-40 exits in North Carolina’s coastal plain lead to some fun side adventures.
+- Eastern NC I-40 Exits: Exit 309 to Mile Marker 423 in Wilmington.
+Some of these I-40 exits in NC’s coastal plain lead to some fun side adventures.

 Mouse Creek Falls